 Here are some tour companies that offer adventures and experiences specifically created for the environmentally-minded traveler:

-In Rovaniemi, you can ride eSleds, or electric snowmobiles.
+In Finnish Lapland, you can also ride eSleds, or electric snowmobiles.
 The electric motors of these snowmobiles do double duty for the environment—not only do they produce less carbon, the quiet motors disturb the natural soundscape (and all the creatures that live within it) much less than the ripping roar of gasoline-powered snowmobiles.

 In the middle of the Ranua Wildlife Park, the trail diverges and encircles an outdoor art exhibit.
 Seven Steps to Save the Ocean by Maija Kovari hopes to inspire environmentalism and encourages everyone to take actions—large and small—against climate change everyday.